Other symptom checker links:

 - Assess the ergonomics of your workstation and other regular activities.

 - Assess and make suggestions to improve the quality of your sleep

-- Make nutritional recommendations based on lab results from your physician ordered blood work or refer you to a qualified health care profesional to assist you with this.
+- Make nutritional recommendations based on lab results from your physician-ordered blood work or refer you to a qualified health care professional to assist you with this.

-- Make suggestions how to choose an appropriate exercise/movement program and help you to encorporate it into your life.
+- Make suggestions on how to choose an appropriate exercise/movement program and help you to incorporate it into your life.

-- Help you to learn some self-treatment, self management and self care to assist you to treat your condition and your trigger points.
-The degree that self care will help can depend on many factors including how complex the condition is, if perpetuating factors can be eliminated, your dedication to the self care/making changes and many others.
+- Help you to learn some self-treatment, self-management, and self-care to assist you to treat your condition and your trigger points.
+The degree that self-care will help can depend on many factors including how complex the condition is if perpetuating factors can be eliminated, your dedication to self-care/making changes, and many others.

 Trigger Point Images

 Tools for Trigger Points

 *Disclaimer: This information is not intended to be a substitute for professional medical advice.
 You should not use this information to diagnose or treat a health problem or disease without consulting with a qualified healthcare provider.

 Please consult your healthcare provider with any questions or concerns you may have regarding your condition.